Hevanafa/monogame-vbnet-boilerplate/readme.md

 1. Open MonoGame Pipeline tool,
 2. Load **Contents.mgcb**,
 3. After that, press build on the toolbar,
-4. Finally, press Shift+F5 on the IDE after the build process is done.
+4. If the process is succesful, then you can proceed to run the programme in debug mode.